uhasker/getting-things-done-in-next-js/src/chapter1/02-primitive-data-types.md

 ### Strings

-Another primitive data type is the `String` type.
+Another primitive data type is the `string` type.
 A string is simply a sequence of characters and is used to represent text.
 Strings are usually written using single quotes in JavaScript: